Don't Wanna Know

-"Don't Wanna Know" is a song by American pop rock band Maroon 5.
-It features additional vocals from American rapper Kendrick Lamar.
-The song was released on October 12, 2016, as the lead single from their sixth studio album Red Pill Blues (2017), included on both the deluxe and Japanese editions of the album.
+"Don't Wanna Know" is a song by American pop rock band Maroon 5 featuring American rapper Kendrick Lamar.
+The song was released on October 11, 2016, as the lead single from their sixth studio album Red Pill Blues (2017), included on both the deluxe and Japanese editions of the album.
 The song reached the top 10 in 23 countries, including number 6 in the United States.
-Critical reception to the song was mixed, with critics praising its production but criticizing Lamar's verse and repetitive chorus.
+Critical reception to the song was mixed, with critics praising its production but criticizing its repetitive chorus and Lamar's verse.

 Background and release

-On October 11, 2016, Maroon 5 announced a single "Don't Wanna Know" featuring Kendrick Lamar, will be released worldwide at midnight on the following day, October 12.
-Lamar was known in the 2013 song "YOLO" by The Lonely Island featuring the band's lead singer Adam Levine, which Lamar previously collaborated with Levine.
+On October 11, 2016, Maroon 5 announced a single "Don't Wanna Know" featuring Kendrick Lamar, would be released worldwide at midnight on the following day, October 12.
+Previously "YOLO" by The Lonely Island featured the band's lead singer Adam Levine as well as Lamar.

 Composition

 "Don't Wanna Know" is written in the key of G major in common time with a shuffling tempo of 100 beats per minute.
 The song follows a chord progression of CMaj7 – D6 – Em7 – Bm/E, and Levine's vocals span from D4 to C6.